theredcmdcraft/gitflow-avh/Command-Line-Arguments.md

 don't tag this release (default: false)

 -b,--[no]nobackmerge
 don't back-merge master, or tag if applicable, in develop (default: false)

 -S,--[no]squash
 squash release during merge (default: false)

+-i,--[no]inplace
+  Release directly on the development branch (default: false)

 ---